 Instead of navigating to the court or government department’s website to locate the fee summary table (if available) or dusting off your calculator to determine the fee, the LawCompare Fee Calculator does the hard work for you.
 This online ready reckoner identifies the fee unit value and then calculates the fee (in dollars).

-Example: Fee for application for heritage certificate under the Heritage Regulations 2017 (Vic), reg 9.
+Example: Fee for lodging review of Executive Director's refusal of nomination for the Heritage Register under the Heritage Regulations 2017 (Vic), reg 6.

 1. Select the relevant jurisdiction, e.g. Victoria

 3. Enter the fee (in units), e.g. 25